Diebbo/assigment-1-computational-geometry/report/main.typ

 We can see that for both single and multiple threads there's a huge gap in performance between our implementation and the standard library one.
 We were expecting this behavior, since the standard library implementation is highly optimized and uses various techniques to improve performance, such as insertion sort for small arrays and other low-level optimizations.

 = Conclusion

+We encountered some difficulties in the implementation of actually parallel algorithm, mainly due to the complexity of OpenMP, the framework we chose.
+In the end, we still managed to implement a fully-parallel Merge Sort implementation that beats the `std::sort` implementation found in `libstdc++`, the GNU C++ standard library.